United States Capitol revolutionary war and beyond header United States Capitol

 American Historical Documents

 This page includes links to all of the American historical documents that are mentioned anywhere in this website.
-Revolutionary War documents, Revolutionary War letters, proclamations, newspaper articles, British Acts, etc. Just click on the link to read the full text of each document.
+Revolutionary War documents, Revolutionary War letters, proclamations, newspaper articles, British Acts, presidential addresses, writings of various Founding Fathers, etc. Just click on the link to read the full text of each document.
 In some cases there is a picture of the document as well.
-Some of these documents are British documents that affected the American Revolution and America's early history as well.

 American Historical Documents - 1744